 Now that you feel confident about your drawing and about the general composition it is time to start adding details and personality to the dragon.

 I have focused on the head a little bit.
 I have increased the number of details of the head and the neck and you might want to do something similar.
-Do not forget though to work at the drawing without loosing control of the overall feeling.
-So add a few head details bat keep working on the neck, wings and body.
+Do not forget though to work at the drawing without losing control of the overall feeling.
+So add a few head details bat keep working on the neck, wings, and body.

 From this point on adding details should be a breeze and you can be sure the final drawing is going to look cool.
 This is because you have focused on the general shapes and composition first.
 To help yourself along the way gather pictures of reptiles for example to see how scales look and intermingle.